Titanoboa: History and naming

-In 2002, during an expedition to the coal mines of Cerrejón in La Guajira launched by the University of Florida and Smithsonian Tropical Research Institute, large thoracic vertebrae and ribs were unearthed by the students Jonathon Bloch and Carlos Jaramillo.
-More fossils were unearthed over the course of the expedition, eventually totaling 186 fossils from 30 individuals.
-The expedition lasted until 2004, during which the fossils of Titanoboa were mistakenly labeled as those of crocodiles.
-These were found in association with other giant reptile fossils of turtles and crocodilians from the Cerrejón Formation, dating to the mid-late Paleocene epoch (around 60-58 million years ago, Mya), a period just after the Cretaceous–Paleogene extinction event.
+During an expedition in 2002 to the coal mines of Cerrejón in La Guajira, which was launched by the University of Florida and Smithsonian Tropical Research Institute, large thoracic vertebrae and ribs were unearthed by the students Jonathon Bloch and Carlos Jaramillo.
+More fossils were unearthed over the course of the expedition, eventually totaling 186 specimens from 30 individuals.
+These fossils were found in association with those of other reptiles from the Cerrejón Formation, such as turtles and crocodilians, which date to the mid-late Paleocene epoch (around 60–58 million years ago, Mya), a period just after the Cretaceous–Paleogene extinction event which occurred 66 Mya.
 Before this discovery, few fossils of Paleocene-epoch vertebrates had been found in ancient tropical environments of South America.
+The expedition lasted until 2004, during which the fossils that would eventually be used to describe Titanoboa were mistakenly labeled as belonging to crocodyleans.
 The fossils were then transported to the Florida Museum of Natural History, where they were studied and described by an international team of Canadian, American, and Panamanian scientists in 2009 led by Jason J. Head of the University of Toronto.
-The snake elements were described as those of a novel, giant boid snake that they named Titanoboa cerrejonensis.
+After being recognized as the remains of a snake species, they were identified as belonging to a novel species of giant boid snake that they named Titanoboa cerrejonensis.
 The generic name derives from the Greek word "Titan" in addition to Boa, the type genus of the family Boidae.
-The specific name is a reference to the Cerrejón region from which it is known.
+The specific name is a reference to its locality, the Cerrejón region.
 The designated holotype is a single dorsal vertebra cataloged as UF/IGM 1, which is used by Head et al. (2009) to complete the initial size estimates of T. cerrejonensis.

 Another expedition to Cerrejón launched in 2011 found more fossils from Titanoboa.
 Most notably, the group returned with three disarticulated skulls of Titanoboa, making it one of the few fossil snakes with preserved cranial material.
 They were associated with postcranial material, cementing their referral to the species.
-Though the skulls are undescribed, an article by the BBC in 2012 and an abstract in the annals of the Society of Vertebrate Paleontology have been published.
+Though the skulls are undescribed, an article about them by the BBC in 2012 and an abstract in the annals of the Society of Vertebrate Paleontology have been published.
 A documentary on the animal titled Titanoboa: Monster Snake aired in 2012 in addition to a touring exhibit of the same name, which lasted from 2013 to 2018.

-In 2023, some of the vertebrae from the referred specimen UF/IGM 16 were reassigned to an indeterminate palaeophiine.
+In 2023, some of the vertebrae from the referred specimen UF/IGM 16 were reassigned to an indeterminate palaeophiine, a different type of aquatic snake.